JoeFanning/Philosophical-AI/README.md

 ​This is the "global" or "macro" level of analysis.
 The Egalitarian-AI layer operates at a higher level of abstraction, taking the ethically-vetted models and analyzing their collective impact on the system and society as a whole.

+Even though past results do not determine future events.
-It must dynamically identify where past results have successfully influenced future events.
+It must identify where past results have changed society and reimplement the positive ones and retract the negative ones.

 For example:<br>
 [Intersectionality](https://researchguides.library.syr.edu/fys101/intersectionality)